375-ai/program-library/programs/rewards-distributor/README.md

 - `current_epoch_nr` - current epoch number
 - `current_approved_epoch` - currently approved epoch number
 - `is_paused` - indicates if the protocol is paused, which means that no operations can be executed
+- `withdrawal_period_secs` - number of seconds after epoch approval before unclaimed tokens can be withdrawn (set once during initialization)

 ### **For each epoch**

 - `epoch_nr` - epoch number (starts at 1)
 - `is_approved` - indicates if the rewards distribution information has been approved by the manager
+- `approved_at` - timestamp when the epoch was approved (used for withdrawal period calculations)
 - `hash` - merkle tree root hash (rewards distribution information)

 ## **Instructions**